Massive analysis of Gibson J-45 guitars from the 1940s to 1960s. The definitive J-45 teardown guide!

 This instrument has aged over 70 years, radiating an overwhelming presence.

-Gibson flat-top guitars underwent various specification changes throughout the 50s and 60s.
-For example, the small pickguard of the early 1950s transitioned to a large pickguard in 1955, and adjustable bridges began being adopted in 1956.
+Gibson flat-tops underwent various specification changes throughout the 50s and 60s, such as the small pickguard of the early 1950s becoming the large guard in 1955, and the adjustable bridge being adopted starting in 1956.

 Among these, the combination of scalloped X-bracing and a large pickguard is said to exist only in 1955 models.